-South Dakota Cattlemen's Association President Todd Wilkinson said his group is “extremely disappointed.”
+That didn’t change with the latest announcement.
+South Dakota Cattlemen’s Association President Todd Wilkinson said his group is “extremely disappointed.”

 “Our region has the highest percentage of negotiated trade of any other major cattle feeding region and we fear the CME proposal may further jeopardize an already tenuous cash market,” Wilkinson said.
 “Further, the CME proposal unjustly penalizes a growing cattle feeding area without similar examinations of whether seasonal adjustments are needed at other delivery points.”

 The new discount will be effective with the contract, which will be listed for trading on pending CFTC review, CME said.

 “We greatly value our relationship with the cattle community and are committed to helping producers and commercial firms manage their price risk,” said Tim Andriesen, CME Group Managing Director of Agricultural Products.
 “Since the start of the year, we have been working with the (National Cattlemen’s Beef Association) and the broader industry to enhance our cattle futures markets.
 While we are announcing these changes and will continue our ongoing work with the industry, we have concerns about the lack of transparency of cash cattle markets.”

 Since it opened in August 2009, the Worthing delivery point has been the destination for just over half of all deliveries tendered.
 Of the remaining 12 delivery points, Norfolk, Neb., with about 15 percent of deliveries, is the second most popular.